RikdeBoer/BotBattler-JS/README.md

   defence - in fact, it may be the only defence you'll need.

   **How does it work?**
-  BotBattler-JS employs a couple of strategies.
+  BotBattler employs a number of strategies.

+  First, it operates 100% clientside (i.e. via Javascript).
+This means that BotBattler doesn't require the spammy data to first make a trip to your server (or a third-party API) before the attack can be detected.

-  The first is to add an extra field to your forms that is invisible to humans.
-  Bots unaware that the field is hidden, are tempted to fill out most fields on the form, including the hidden field.
+  BotBattler adds an extra field to your forms that is invisible to humans.
+Bots, unaware that the field is hidden, are tempted to fill out most fields on the form, including the hidden field.
 This then traps the bots into detection.
-  In general, spam detection can be implemented serverside or clientside.
-  Clientside (i.e. via Javascript) is usually preferred, as it doesn't require the spammy form data making a trip to the server before the attack can be detected.
-BotBattler-JS is a 100% clientside, early-detection solution.
+This technique is similar to the honeypot approach.
+What's different though is that BotBattler doesn't check for the field to be empty.
+Rather it insists the field has a <em>specific</em> value.
+This then allows the field to be marked as <em>required</em>, forming an extra temptation for a bot to populate the field, and seal its fate, as without a required value the form will refuse to be submitted!
+The specific value is a random non-guessable, non-reusable number that is different every time the page is served.

-  A second strategy used in conjunction with the above is measuring how many seconds pass between the time the page was loaded and the time the form was submitted.
-If the form was populated in, say, less than 5 seconds, it was most likely a bot at work -- or a person entering rubbish quickly, which we're also happy to block!
+  A final strategy used in conjunction with the above is measuring, clientside, how many seconds pass between the time the page was loaded and the time the form was submitted.
+If the form was populated in, say, less than 5 seconds (configurable), it was most likely a bot at work -- or a person entering rubbish quickly, which  we're also happy to block!

   ## FAQs
   **What if the bot "browser"/robot software has JavaScript disabled?**
   With BotBattler-JS the server destination is initially NOT on the form.
 It gets set after a few seconds, or, when JavaScript is switched off, not at all.